 - 12.1 A boat intending to protest or request redress for an incident that occurred while racing must orally notify the race committee on the signal boat as soon as reasonably possible after retiring or finishing by hail or VHF until she receives an oral confirmation from the race committee.
-This changes RRS 61.1(a). - 12.2 Written protests and requests for redress must be delivered within the protest time limit to a representative of the protest committee near the docked signal boat. - 12.3 The protest time limit will be 20 minutes after the docking of the signal boat, or 45 minutes after the last boat in the filing class's last race finish, whichever is later. - 12.4 Hearing notices will be posted on the signal boat within 5 minutes after the protest time limit to inform parties of the time and place of the hearing.
+This is inserted before RRS 61.1, changing RRS 61. - 12.2 Written protests and requests for redress must be delivered within the protest time limit to a representative of the protest committee near the official notice board. - 12.3 The protest time limit will be posted on the official notice board and will be 20 minutes after the docking of the signal boat, or 45 minutes after the last boat in the filing class's last race finish, whichever is later. - 12.4 Hearing notices will be posted on the official notice board within 5 minutes after the protest time limit to inform parties of the time and place of the hearing.
 Hearings may commence at any time if parties are present and prepared; otherwise, hearings may be scheduled as early as 10 minutes after the protest time limit.
 The posting of hearing notices shall be considered notice as required by RRS 63.2. - 12.5 A boat may not protest another boat under Sailing Instruction 9.5.
 This changes RRS 60.1(a). - 12.6 RRS Appendix V1, Penalty at the time of an Incident, applies. - 12.7 RRS Appendix V2, Post-Race Penalties, applies.